BLUE HORIZON, BOOK 4

-So far, by keeping the man talking, Stu had learned that the schnauzer had recently been released from a local institution, where he had been imprisoned for the past three years for a mental breakdown.
+So far, by keeping the man talking, Stu had learned that the schnauzer had recently been released from a local institution, where he had been confined for the past three years for a mental breakdown.
 The man seemed coherent and alert, though extremely agitated as they waited for “the boss” to return from his errands.
 However, it was still unknown just how Merlin had ruined the man’s life that he so desperately wanted to enact revenge.

-The stunned schnauzer lurched forward and reflexively released his hold on Tina.
+The stunned schnauzer lurched aside and reflexively released his hold on Tina.
 The white wolf dropped to her knees as Stuart rushed forward, his attention focused primarily on the revolver.
 The mastiff swung a hard fist at the schnauzer’s gun hand and struck the man’s wrist with as much force as he could muster.
 However, it was only a glancing blow and the firearm remained in the man’s grip.

 The schnauzer squawked in rage and bared his teeth as he tried to regain his balance.
 He attempted to raise the gun barrel, but Stu clung to his arm at the wrist and the elbow as he tried to force the revolver away from him.

-Unseen by the combatants, Merlin rushed past them out of the back room with the rolling pin above his head.
+Unseen by the combatants, Merlin rushed out of the back room with the rolling pin above his head.
 He wanted the element of surprise, so he didn’t bother shouting for the fighters to stop, but as he swung the wooden bakery tool, the schnauzer wrenched the mastiff to the side and caught the rolling pin on his shoulder instead.
 It must have hurt, for the man gasped aloud, but it was not enough to disarm him.

 The schnauzer suddenly dropped to his knees, but it was an action solely intended to pull the security guard off balance.
 Stuart stumbled and the man hit him behind the right ear with a fist.
 Stunned, Stu lost his equilibrium and fell to the floor.
 Before Merlin could draw his arm back for another blow, the barrel of the revolver was suddenly planted in the middle of his chest.